'Hacking For Defense' course to be taught in 20 universities this year

 "What we found is absolutely reasons for concern," said Donald Cohen, executive director of In the Public Interest.
 "They kept individual schools in debt.
 There was never any surplus for the schools, all the surplus was for K12 Inc."

-K12 Inc. officials called the report "inaccurate and deeply flawed"
+K12 Inc. officials called the report "inaccurate and deeply flawed" in a statement.

 "All CAVA schools undergo annual financial audits by independent external auditors and have a long record of clean findings with no material weaknesses," the statement read.